slarse/slarse.github.io/content/blog/Reviews/cybersecurity_myths_and_misconceptions.md

 useful and interesting snippets of information as well as sources for statements.
 These, I do not mind at all.
 But, unfortunately, there is a bit of an oversaturation of footnotes that only contain jokes, puns and witty remarks.
-While they are all well written and give the book a lighter tone, there's at times simply too many of them.
-As many of the footnotes are useful, I would stop to read every single one.
-When that caused me to read three jokes in a row, I would get a little bit frustrated.
+While they are all well written and give the book a lighter tone, there are at times simply too many of them.

 Don't get me wrong, I don't mind light-hearted writing, and a few of these kinds of footnotes would only have made the book more enjoyable to read.
-But when you interrupt your reading flow to read a footnote and find your third witty remark in a row, it does get a bit annoying.
+But when you interrupt your reading flow to read a footnote only to be greeted by your third witty remark in a row, it does get a bit annoying.

 # Conclusions
 This book widened my view of software engineering and cybersecurity.
 While most